DANCING PANDAS

 You may have access to a free credit score through your bank.
 You can also get a free report from each of the top 3 bureaus every 12 months.
 I used to check every 4 months with a different bureau.
 That way I’d work my way through the 3 bureaus every 12 months.
 Now we use Credit Karma.
 Its free to use at any time and helps keep all your credit information organized.
 It will show TransUnion and Equifax.

-Wrap Up – Tips on Getting a Good Credit Score
+Wrap Up – Good Credit Score Strategies

 • We’ll both apply for cards at the same time for ease of organizing.